MinQ0511/udacity-pj2/README.md

 3. Deploying a Web App Services manually in Azure
 4. Creating CI/CD pipelines using Azure DevOps

-The project focuses on establishing a continuous integration and continuous deployment (CI/CD) pipeline to streamline the development and deployment process for the application.
+The project focuses on establishing a continuous integration and continuous deployment (CI/CD) pipeline to streamline the development and deployment process for the website application.

 ## Project Plan
 A [Trello](https://trello.com/b/n9WapJUQ/udacity-pj2-demo) board for the project has been created to keep track of deadlines for all of the tasks.